 - The National Association for the Education of Young Children (www.naeyc.org)

 - Ask your friends with children for recommendations

-At minimum, your day care center should be accredited by the state you live in.
+At a minimum, your day care center should be accredited by the state you live in.
 But you want more than just the minimum for your child.
 Look for a center that: